PoPETS-AEC/PoPETS_ArtifactNotes/README.md

 We try to keep everything as transparent as possible.
 If you have any questions feel free to contact us.

-Note that we also contribute resources and results to [this website](https://secartifacts.github.io/) as well.
+Note that we also contribute resources and results to [the secartifacts website](https://secartifacts.github.io/) as well.

 - [Process Description](processdescription.md)